How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 Limitations

-If you need to insert multiple images or manage files directly from Google Drive in Google Sheets, refer the next section.
+If you need to insert multiple images or manage Google Drive files directly in Google Sheets, use the next section.

-Inserting Multiple Images Using the Drive Explorer Pro Extension
+Inserting Multiple Images Using the Drive Explorer Pro Add-on

 You can use Drive Explorer Pro to insert multiple images directly from Google Drive into Google Sheets without needing public URLs.